OIL ON COPPER. \'THE VIRGIN\'S ASCENSION\'. CIRCLE FRANS VAN DE KASTEELE

 Reference: Z5099

 Circle of VAN DE KASTEELE, Frans (Brussels, c.
 1541 – Italy, 1621).
-"Virgin with angels and saints".
+“Virgin with angels and saints.”
 Oil on copper.
-Curly frame in ebony.
-Devotional painting, judging by its small format, its theme and also by the fact that it is an oil painting on copper.
-For this reason, it was surely conceived for an altar or private chapel.
-It presents a great breaking of central Glory, delimited by cumulus clouds among which the heads of cherubs appear, with the figure of the Virgin Mary in the center, carried by child angels.
-She wears an intense pink tunic, with a violet tunic underneath, of which we can only see the sleeves, a blue cloak (symbol of truth and eternity) and a white veil over her head, alluding to the concept of purity.
-Maria appears in a rotating, dynamic and typically baroque position, and shows one hand outstretched towards the ground plane, another on her chest and her head slightly turned, with her eyes directed towards the sky.
-At his feet, four figures in a landscape environment closed on both sides and open in depth in the center (in the distance we see a city, shrouded in mist and bluish by distance), a balanced, symmetrical and orderly composition typical of the Baroque classicist.
-It is the representation of Saint James the Greater, Saint John, Saint Francis and Saint Mauritius, from left to right.
-All of them are represented large, with special attention paid to their anatomies and clothing, worked in typically Baroque chiaroscuro folds.
-Santiago wears a cloak adorned with a scallop on his shoulder, and carries a staff and a pilgrim's hat.
-Saint John wears the sheepskin typical of his iconography, a red cloak alluding to his passion, and carries the cruciferous labarum and his Gospel in his hand.
+Curled ebony frame.
+This painting is devotional in nature, judging by its small format, its subject matter and also by the fact that it is an oil painting on copper.
+For this reason, it was probably conceived for a private altar or chapel.
+It presents a large central break in Glory, delimited by clusters of clouds between which cherub heads appear, with the figure of the Virgin Mary in the centre, carried by child angels.
+She is wearing a tunic of an intense pink tone, with a violet gown underneath, of which we can only see the sleeves, a blue cloak (symbol of truth and eternity) and a white veil over her head, alluding to the concept of purity.
+Mary appears in a rotating, dynamic and typically baroque position, and shows one hand extended towards the ground plane, another on her chest and her head slightly turned, with her eyes directed towards the sky.
+At his feet, four figures in a landscape setting closed on both sides and open in depth in the centre (in the distance we see a city, shrouded in mist and blue from the distance), a balanced, symmetrical and orderly composition typical of classicist Baroque.
+This is the representation of Saint James the Greater, Saint John, Saint Francis and Saint Maurice, from left to right.
+They are all represented in large size, with special attention paid to their anatomies and clothing, worked in typically Baroque chiaroscuro folds.
+Saint James wears a cloak adorned with a scallop shell on his shoulder, and carries a pilgrim's staff and hat.
+Saint John wears the sheepskin typical of his iconography, a red cloak alluding to his passion, and carries the cruciform banner and his Gospel in his hand.
 At his feet, the lamb that usually accompanies him in plastic representations, a symbol of Christ and his sacrifice.
-On the right side we see Saint Francis in a brown habit, tied with the Franciscan rope, looking up at Mary and crossing his hands over his chest, showing his stigmata and carrying a wooden crucifix.
-Finally at his side we see Saint Maurice, with a breastplate and cloak, carrying the palm of martyrdom.
-The blue and pink tones of her attire are in keeping with the colors of the Virgin's clothing, as is Santiago's purple cloak, a resource by which the painter balances the composition, unifying both planes, and establishes a pyramidal structure. typically classical, balanced and symmetrical.
-Due to its formal characteristics, we can relate this work to the influence of Frans Van de Kasteele, called Francesco da Castello, a Flemish painter installed in Rome during the pontificate of Gregory XIII (1572-85).
-Already in 1577 he is documented as a member of the Academy of San Lucas, and in 1588 he was named consul.
-To this day we know nothing of his training in the Netherlands or of his early works.
-In a private Viennese collection there is a miniature on parchment signed by the artist and dated 1584, an Adoration of the Magi.
-Likewise, a contract from 1588 is known in which he was commissioned six paintings on canvas and five miniatures on copper with religious themes.
-Although installed in Rome, Kasteele always maintained relations with the Netherlands, especially with the humanists Philips van Winghe, Abraham Ortelius and Henricus Corvinus.
-In Rome he was respected and recognized, a member of the Pantheon of the Academy of the Virtuosos as well as that of Saint Luke.
-Although he also worked on easel painting, he was mainly the author of small-format works, illuminations, and miniatures.
-Many of his works were sent to Spain, which is why he had numerous followers in our country.
+On the right-hand side we see St. Francis in a brown habit tied with the Franciscan cord, looking up at Mary and crossing his hands over his chest, showing his stigmata and carrying a wooden crucifix.
+Finally, at his side we see St. Maurice, in a breastplate and cloak, carrying the palm of martyrdom.
+The blue and pink tones of his attire are in keeping with the colours of the Virgin's clothes, as is the violet cloak of St. James, a resource through which the painter balances the composition, unifying both planes, and establishes a typically classical, balanced and symmetrical pyramidal structure.
+Due to its formal characteristics, this work can be linked to the influence of Frans Van de Kasteele, known as Francesco da Castello, a Flemish painter who settled in Rome during the pontificate of Gregory XIII (1572-85).
+He is documented as a member of the Academy of St. Luke in 1577, and was appointed consul in 1588.
+To this day, we know nothing of his training in the Netherlands or of his first works.
+In a private collection in Vienna there is a miniature on parchment signed by the artist and dated 1584, an adoration of the Magi.
+There is also a contract from 1588 in which he was commissioned to make six paintings on canvas and five miniatures on copper on religious themes.
+Although settled in Rome, Kasteele always maintained relations with the Netherlands, especially with the humanists Philips van Winghe, Abraham Ortelius and Henricus Corvinus.
+In Rome he was respected and recognised, a member of the Pantheon of the Academy of the Virtuosi as well as that of St. Luke.
+Although he also worked as an easel painter, he was mainly the author of small-format works, illuminations and miniatures.
+Many of his works were sent to Spain, which is why he had many followers in our country.

 · Size: 33x3x40 cms. int.
 24x32 cms